jonpither/cider-spy/README.md

 _THIS PROJECT IS IN ACTIVE DEVELOPMENT.
-It's not ready for general use but will soon._
+It's not ready for general use but will be soon._

 # CIDER Spy